 But will God actually live with mankind on the earth?
-ULT 18 But will God indeed dwell with mankind on the earth?
-Behold, the heavens and the heavens of the heavens do not contain you-how much less this house that I have built!
 Possible meanings of this question are: (1) Solomon is asking a real question and expecting an answer or (2) the question is rhetorical and Solomon is emphasizing that God is too big and mighty to live on earth.
 Alternate translation: "But it surely cannot be that God will actually live on the earth!"
-(See: Rhetorical Question) But will God Here Solomon speaks about God in the third person to show his great respect for God.
+(See: Rhetorical Question (p.973)) (See: Rhetorical Question (p.973)) But will God Here Solomon speaks about God in the third person to show his great respect for God.
 It can be stated in the second person.
-Alternate translation: "But will you" (See: First, Second or Third Person) Look Here "Look" indicates that he is about to say something important. you-how much less can this temple that I have built "you, so this temple that I have built certainly cannot contain you" this temple that I have built Solomon speaks of commanding the people to build the temple and telling them how to do it as if he himself had built it.
-Alternate translation: "this temple that your people have built under my leadership" or "this house that I and your people have built" (See: Synecdoche) respect this prayer of your servant and his request The words "prayer" and "request" mean basically the same thing and emphasize that he is sincere as he makes his request.
+Alternate translation: "But will you" (See: First, Second or Third Person (p.913)) (See: First, Second or Third Person (p.913)) Look Here "Look" indicates that he is about to say something important. you-how much less can this temple that I have built Alternate translation: "you, so this temple that I have built certainly cannot contain you" this temple that I have built Solomon speaks of commanding the people to build the temple and telling them how to do it as if he himself had built it.
+Alternate translation: "this temple that your people have built under my leadership" or "this house that I and your people have built" (See: Synecdoche (p.981)) (See: Synecdoche (p.981)) respect this prayer of your servant and his request The words "prayer" and "request" mean basically the same thing and emphasize that he is sincere as he makes his request.
 Solomon refers to himself as "your servant" to show that he respects Yahweh.
 This can be stated in first person.
-Alternate translation: "respect me, your servant, as I make this request" (See: Doublet and First, Second or Third Person) ULT 19 Yet turn to the prayer of your servant and to his supplication, Yahweh my God, to listen to the cry and to the prayer that your servant is praying before you, listen to the cry and prayer that your servant prays before you The words "cry" and "prayer" mean basically the same thing and emphasize that he is sincere as he asks Yahweh to help him.
+Alternate translation: "respect me, your servant, as I make this request" (See: [[rc:///ta/man/translate/figs-doublet]] and [[rc:///ta/man/translate/figs-123person]]) (See: Doublet (p.902)) listen to the cry and prayer that your servant prays before you The words "cry" and "prayer" mean basically the same thing and emphasize that he is sincere as he asks Yahweh to help him.
 Solomon refers to himself as "your servant" to show that he respects Yahweh.
 This can be stated in first person.
-Alternate translation: "listen to me, your servant, as I call for you to help me" (See: Doublet and First, Second or Third Person) May your eyes be open toward this temple The eyes being open is a metonym for watching, and here watching represents protecting.
-"Please watch over this temple" or "Please protect this temple" (See: Metaphor) day and night ULT 20 your eyes to be open to this house days and night, to the place where you said to put your name there, to listen to the prayer which your servant prays toward this place.
-This is a merism.
-Alternate translation: "all the time" or "continually" (See: Merism) where you promised to put your name This could mean: (1) Yahweh's name represents himself.
+Alternate translation: "listen to me, your servant, as I call for you to help me" (See: [[rc:///ta/man/translate/figs-doublet]] and [[rc:///ta/man/translate/figs-123person]]) (See: Doublet (p.902)) May your eyes be open toward this temple The eyes being open is a metonym for watching, and here watching represents protecting.
+"Please watch over this temple" or "Please protect this temple" (See: Metaphor (p.944)) day and night This is a merism.
+Alternate translation: "all the time" or "continually" (See: Merism (p.942)) (See: Merism (p.942)) where you promised to put your name This could mean: (1) Yahweh's name represents himself.
 Alternate translation: "where you promised to be" or (2) Yahweh's name represents his reputation.
-Alternate translation: "where you promised to make people know you" (See: Metonymy) the prayer your servant prays toward this place Solomon refers to himself as "your servant" to show that he respects Yahweh.
+Alternate translation: "where you promised to make people know you" (See: Metonymy (p.950)) (See: Metonymy (p.950)) the prayer your servant prays toward this place Solomon refers to himself as "your servant" to show that he respects Yahweh.
 This can be stated in first person.
-Alternate translation: "the prayer that I, your servant, pray toward this place" (See: First, Second or Third Person) Connecting Statement:
+Alternate translation: "the prayer that I, your servant, pray toward this place" (See: First, Second or Third Person (p.913)) (See: First, Second or Third Person (p.913)) Connecting Statement: